 Tips for Making Pan-Fried Potatoes with Garlic and Dill

 Perhaps the most vexing thing about making this recipe is cooking the potatoes properly.
 Underdone potatoes taste rubbery and hard, while the overdone ones taste too mushy.
 They need to be tender inside but still firm enough to hold their shape.

 Different types of potatoes have varying levels of starch.
-The best potatoes for boiling and pan frying are waxy potatoes which have less starch, like Yukon gold or red/new potatoes.
+The best potatoes for boiling and pan-frying are waxy potatoes which have less starch, like Yukon gold or red/new potatoes.
 It means they hold their shape better after cooking.
 They are great for boiling, roasting, and slicing.
-They do not disintegrate during stirring the whole things together.
+They do not disintegrate during stirring the whole thing together.

 2. Start boiling potatoes with cold water

 Never start boiling potatoes with boiling water because they will cook unevenly.
 On the other hand, if you add potatoes into a pot of cold water, the water and potatoes heat up together, and the potatoes cook evenly inside and out.

 3. Salt the potatoes

 Potatoes soak up a lot of flavors.
 You can then add a generous amount of salt into the water wherein your potatoes to season them.

 It depends on the type of potatoes you use, but for safe you can cool down the cooked potatoes before tossing them on a frying pan.
 I do this to make sure the potatoes have become firm enough to hold their shape during tossing.